How can you make your hair color last longer?

+There are 3 easy ways to make your hair color last longer.
 If you color your hair (like the majority of the population does), you know that one of the biggest issues with maintaining the color is that it fades, sometimes fairly quickly.
 If you get the perfect color, it fades out.
 Reds, especially, fade quickly due to the size of their color molecules.
-If your color comes out too dark, sometimes you’re thankful that it fades.
+If your color comes out too dark however, sometimes you’re thankful that it does fade!

-The hair care industry has come out with numerous products to prevent fading, refresh and tone hair color, and preserve all that precious time and money that went into tinting those locks.
+The hair care industry has come out with numerous products to prevent fading, and to refresh and tone hair color, and preserve all that precious time and money that went into tinting those locks.

 So what actually works to make your hair color last longer?
 Is there really anything that will help delay the fading so you can go longer in between salon visits or coloring sessions?